michsiem/Facial-recognition/README.md

-You can install it by using the command below
+You can install opencv by using the command below

 pip install opencv-python